 That warning is certainly something that pension board trustees have been taking to heart.
 As of this writing 28 retirement systems managing 42 plans have already announced changes to their assumed rates of return, effective for 2021.
 Looking forward we anticipate that state retirement plans will continue to lower their investment assumptions (though we don’t think it will happen as quickly as it should), and this will mean increase in the measurement of unfunded liabilities.

 Perhaps a more pressing concern is that the negative trends on contribution rates and cash flows are persisting.
 And while growing contribution rates will not be good news for taxpayers and legislators, retirement plan directors will welcome those additional contributions as inflation concerns are likely to lead to higher benefit payments, adding to existing cash flow pressures.

 Factoring in the recently announced reductions in assumed returns with lower capital market forecasts, it is inevitable that contribution rates will be higher in the coming years.
 Retirement plan directors will welcome those additional contributions as inflation concerns are likely to lead to higher benefit payments, adding to existing cash flow pressures.

 And inflation will not be the only pressing political issue that state leaders will face in the coming months.

-To learn more about the State of Pensions in 2021, visit equable.org/stateofpensions2021
+To learn more about the State of Pensions 2021 report, visit equable.org/stateofpensions2021